ABOUT EASTSIDE CHRISTIAN SCHOOLS

 Ann is married to Bryan Hong, a freelance cinematographer.
 They serve as deacons at Grace Ministries International - English Ministry and lead a small group in Los Angeles.

-Mrs. Kim holds an MS in education and is currrently pursuing her Masters of Divinity.
+Ree-Na Kim holds an MS in education and a Masters of Divinity from Talbot Seminary.
 She has held senior level positions in the Korean Ministry of Education, Seoul Science High School, Korea University and additionally hosted two radio programs while living in Korea.

-Currently, she is a pastor at Grace Korean Church as well as is an active supporter of our school staff and parent of students at both Eastside Christian Elementary and Junior High Schools.
+Currently, she is a pastor at Grace Ministries International as well as is an active supporter of our school staff and parents.
+Her son, Joshua, graduated from Eastside Christian Schools and is currently a Senior at UCLA.
+Her second son, Caleb is a Senior at Eastside Christian Schools.